Workshape/mandi/README.md

 - Node.js (v7.0.0+)
 - MongoDB (v3.2.0+)

-Set-up
+Setup
 ---

 You can use Nimda in 2 diffent ways:

 #### Method 1 - clone the repo

-To set-up this codebase on your development environment please follow these steps:
+To setup this codebase on your development environment please follow these steps:

 ```
 git clone https://www.github.com/tancredi/nimda